syncfusion/blazor-docs/src/charts/chart/data-markers.md

----
-title: " Chart Marker | ASP.NET Core Blazor "

-component: "Chart"

-description: "Data markers are used to provide information about the data points in the series.
-You can add a shape to adorn each data point."
----

 # Data Markers

 Data markers are used to provide information about the data points in the series.
 You can add a shape to adorn each data point.